 10. Screen Recorder Pro: Elevate your videos

 With Screen Recorder Pro as the name suggests, you can record your screen like a pro, but you can also capture audio, edit your videos and record yourself talking to the camera.
-One of the great features of Screen Recorder Pro, though, is it’s annotation tools.
+One of the great features of Screen Recorder Pro, though, is its annotation tools.
 Not only can you drop stickers to help draw attention to a particular area of the screen, but you can also draw with the brush tool, similar to how you’d use this feature in Instagram or Snapchat.

 While it might be easier to just stick to the native screen recording tool in iOS, there’s so much more you can do with your videos.
 It all depends on what exactly you want to do with them.
 Hopefully, this list has helped give you some ideas and inspired you to try new screen recorder apps and their features.
+If you create content often, you might also wonder how to post GIFs on Instagram, which we covered earlier.